9. Developer's guide¶

-Roadmaps specify the list of adding features in each version.
+The roadmap specifies the list of adding features in each version.

-We manage the source code using git on github.
+We manage the source code using Git on Github.

 If you still do not have your account on github.com, please register.

-We would like to develop in the following procedure.
+We develop Mroonga using the following procedures.

 We welcome your ideas about new features or changes of specifications.
 Please create a ticket first and describe your idea there.